 With over thirty different organizations on the Limestone campus to explore, we’re confident you’ll discover a satisfying balance of academics with personal, professional and spiritual growth.

-Our Intramural Athletic Program uses the resources of Limestone College's excellent athletic complex: an indoor Olympic pool, eight lighted tennis courts with a tennis pavilion, baseball and softball fields, a jogging trail, and a soccer/lacrosse field.
+Our Intramural Athletic Program uses the resources of Limestone University's excellent athletic complex: an indoor Olympic pool, eight lighted tennis courts with a tennis pavilion, baseball and softball fields, a jogging trail, and a soccer/lacrosse field.

 The Intramural Sports program strives to provide quality experiences for all participants.
 By providing opportunities for organized sports and events, we believe that we can enrich the lives of Limestone students through quality co-curricular activities.
 Our goal is to offer both competitive and recreational services that emphasize sportsmanship, teamwork, and healthy lifestyles.

 We hire, train, and supervise employees who promote the mission and values of our program and the Department of Campus Recreation.
 We expect our employees to treat participants in a respectful and courteous manner at all times.
 We believe in providing learning experiences as well as professional development opportunities for our employees, so that they may leave our program with transferable skills that will benefit them in the future.

 What are the benefits of intramural activities for the students and campus?
 Limestone Intramurals is open to all students, faculty/staff, and alumni.
 We try to benefit the entire campus at Limestone University and welcome the campus community to be a part of our activities and space.

 - Intramurals are an amazing stress reliever.
 Stressed about an upcoming exam?
 That group project?
 How about your computer that just can't seem to print?
 Running around with a bunch of friends can do wonders for reducing your stress level.